Kyligence/kylin-tpch/README.md

 This is a derived work from https://github.com/hortonworks/hive-testbench

-This benchmark requires Apache Kylin 2.0 or later.
+This benchmark requires [Apache Kylin 2.0](http://kylin.apache.org/download/) or later.
+The goal at this stage is functionality rather than performance.
+Enabling all TPC-H queries is a new milestone of Apache Kylin's SQL capability.

 1. Prepare TPCH test data

    - Follow [the steps](https://github.com/hortonworks/hive-testbench) to setup test data in Hive.
-     - For example, generate minimal data with ScaleFactor=2
+     - For example, generate a minimal data with ScaleFactor=2
        ```sh
        git clone https://github.com/hortonworks/hive-testbench.git
        cd hive-testbench/